I've spent most of my life playing golf.

 One Trip a Year is not Enough

 In 2014 I talked the Core into making our way to a new golf destination, Southern Idaho.
 It also marked the first time we've gone on a six-day trip.
 We needed all six days as we made our way to McCall, ID to play Jug Mountain Ranch and Osprey Meadows at Tamarack.
 Then to Sun Valley which boasts Clouds Nine and Trail Creek.
 And lastly to Boise to tee off at courses such as Banbury, Ridgecrest, and Falcon Crest.
 It was a lot of driving but ended up being a great trip.
-We especially enjoyed our time at Sun Valley with 45 holes of stellar golf and exceptional accomodations.
+We especially enjoyed our time at Sun Valley with 45 holes of stellar golf and exceptional accommodations.

 2014 was also the birth of what we now refer to as a mini-trip.
 Ian and I had one of our best 3 days of golf as we ventured to Central Washington to play the 3 Suncadia courses (Tumble Creek, Prospector, Rope Rider), as well as Bear Mountain Ranch and Gamble Sands (Sands).
 The golf on this trip was about the best we've ever had and Charlie was able to join us on the first day.
 This trip was also memorable in that my car broke down just as we were arriving at the first course.
 We were staying in the small town of Cle Elum where there are no rental cars around.
 In order to make it to the remaining rounds for the next two days, we had to rent a truck.
-But not just any truck, a U-Haul truck.
+But not just any truck.
+A U-Haul truck!
 And they didn't have any small sizes to choose from.
 Gotta do what you gotta do!
 We had several people get a good chuckle over that.
 From that point on, we've essentially had at least one mini-trip a year to go along with our main trip.

 The Open Comes to Pacific Northwest